 For information on federal disaster area losses, see Pub.
-547.
+547. For information on tax benefits related to Hurricanes Katrina, Rita, or Wilma, see Pub.
+4492.

-Job Expenses and Most Other Miscellaneous Deductions
+Job Expenses and Certain Miscellaneous Deductions

-You can deduct only the part of these expenses that exceeds 2% of the amount on Form 1040, line 37.
+You can deduct only the part of these expenses that exceeds 2% of the amount on Form 1040, line 38.